 Well, you’d probably ask friends for referrals, you might Google “local car assembly contractor” but eventually, if it’s anything like the home improvement contracting business, you’d end up having to schedule appointments with about five different Car Assembly Contractors to get three estimates, because two just wouldn’t show up when they said they would.

 Of the three estimates, here’s what you might get:

-1. First contractor works out of his truck, has no permanent place of business.
+1. the First contractor works out of his truck and has no permanent place of business.
 You got his name and number because it was written on a yard sign.
 He fixes all kinds of mechanical things from lawnmowers to dishwashers.
 Has put together quite a few cars in his day.
 Hasn’t actually ever assembled a Toyota Camry, but a car is a car, really.

-2. Second contractor came recommended from a friend who “knew a guy”.
+2. the Second contractor came recommended by a friend who “knew a guy”.
 He has a crew.
 All they do is put together cars for people: all makes and models.
 Some go together easier than others, oftentimes they’ll even have parts left over that you get to keep!
 They’ve put together Toyotas, even a few Camrys.
-They haven’t actually put together this years models, but they’re not really concerned about it because the Camry is a pretty consistent model.
+They haven’t actually put together this year's models, but they’re not really concerned about it because the Camry is a pretty consistent model.

-3. Third contractor was listed on Toyota’s website.
+3. the Third contractor was listed on Toyota’s website.
 He has been factory trained by Toyota and has to re-certify each year with Toyota.
-Toyota will only warranty the performance of the car, if a factory certified Toyota Camry contractor puts it together.
+Toyota will only warranty the performance of the car if a factory-certified Toyota Camry contractor puts it together.
 He explains that with the other contractors, Toyota will only warranty their parts, not the performance of the car – due to the fact that Toyota has no control over who you’re hiring to put the car together.
-He has put together many Toyota Camrys and has assembled this years model many times.
+He has put together many Toyota Camrys and has assembled this year's model many times.